Remarks by FDA Deputy Commissioner at the IAFP

 Food Safety Evolution

 The commissioner gives a short history of food safety evolution.
 Concerns regarding food safety inspired Abraham Lincoln to establish the United States Department of Agriculture in 1862.
 The Division of Chemistry (part of the new USDA), would later become the FDA.
 The Federal Food, Drug, and Cosmetics Act of 1938 empowered the FDA to oversee the safety of food, pharmaceuticals, medical devices, and cosmetics.
-However, nowadays the 2011 FDA Food Safety Modernization Act (FSMA) is in place and switched the FDA’s focus to foodborne illness by developing science- and risk-based regulations for domestic and imported foods.
+However, nowadays the 2011 FDA Food Safety Modernization Act (FSMA) is in place and switched the FDA’s focus to foodborne illness prevention by developing science- and -based regulations for domestic and imported foods.
 Furthermore, the FSMA is improved through the New Era of Smarter Food Safety Blueprint.

-The commissioner highlights in the speech that according to data from the Centers for and Prevention, the recent progress has been flat, with no significant decreases in the prevalence of several foodborne diseases in over two decades thus, actions are needed.
+The commissioner highlights in the speech that according to data from the Centers for Disease and Prevention, the recent progress has been flat, with no significant decreases in the prevalence of several foodborne diseases in over two decades thus, actions are needed.

 A Bridge to the Future